 Please note, as per the Municipality of the County of Annapolis A1 Dog Bylaw and A4 Cat Bylaw all animals are held in the pound for a minimum of 72 hours.
 After 72 hours the animal becomes the property of the Municipality of the County of Annapolis and may be given away, sold or destroyed and, if sold, the proceeds shall belong to the Municipality.

-CAPS receives animals (cats or dogs) into care from the Municipality of the County of Annapolis ONLY.
+All CAPS foster animals presently in CAPS’ care, came to us from the Municipality of the County of Annapolis ONLY.
 CAPS does not take surrenders.
-Once animals owned by the Municipality are released into CAPS care, they become the property of Companion Animal Protection Society ABSOLUTELY.
-Previous owners of these animals have no claim on these animals once they become the property of the Municipality of the County of Annapolis and are legally released into CAPS care.
+Once animals owned by the Municipality were released into CAPS care, they became the property of Companion Animal Protection Society ABSOLUTELY.
+Previous owners of these animals have no claim on these animals once they became the property of the Municipality of the County of Annapolis and were legally released into CAPS care.
 No adult animal in CAPS possession will leave care, under any circumstances whatsoever, without first being altered, health checked and up to date inoculations.
 Kittens too young to be altered will be sent home with a vet voucher.
 Follow-up is done to ensure that this animal has been altered as per the signing of the adoption contract.

 Animals being released into the care of CAPS immediately receive a complete veterinary assessment at the vet hospital.
 This first checkup for cats includes a combo test for feline leukemia and feline immunodeficiency virus.
 All who test negative for these diseases may come into our care.
 First vaccines, fecal tests, deworming and flea treatment all come with first vaccinations.
 CAPS microchips all foster animals.
 CAPS vaccinates against distemper, calici virus, rhinotracheitis and feline leukemia.
 Tiny kittens or expectant and nursing mothers are treated accordingly.